AwalaApp/network-website/way.md

 ## Background

 Awala's ultimate goal is to become the computer network on which humankind can truly rely.
-In concrete terms, that means providing all human beings with uncensored and timely communication anywhere in the universe -- without impairing the [fundamental rights](https://www.un.org/en/universal-declaration-human-rights/) of other human beings.
+In concrete terms, that means providing all human beings with uncensored and timely communication anywhere in the universe -- except when doing so impairs the [fundamental rights](https://www.un.org/en/universal-declaration-human-rights/) of others.

-Realising a moonshot like that will require a great deal of effort, funding, collaboration with a wide variety of stakeholders and sustained discipline.
-It is therefore crucial to lay out the general approach to realise the full potential of the technology.
+Realising this moonshot will require a great deal of effort, funding, collaboration with a wide variety of stakeholders and sustained discipline.
+It is therefore crucial to lay out the general approach to realise the full potential of the technology, whilst minimising undesired consequences.

 ## Principles